AlexsLemonade/2021-september-training/virtual-setup/slack-procedures.md

 <img src = "screenshots/slack-compose-new-message.png" width="300">

-You are then able to search for the CCDL instructors – `Chante Bethell`, `Candace Savonen`, `Josh Shapiro` or `Jaclyn N. Taroni` – and compose your message.
+You are then able to search for the CCDL instructors – `Chante Bethell`, `Ally Hawkins`, `Jen O'Malley`, `Josh Shapiro` or `Jaclyn N. Taroni` – and compose your message.

 Course instructors may direct you to the training-specific channel for more general questions or to another instructor where appropriate.